MicrosoftDocs/partner-rest/partner-rest/develop/referral-resources.md

 ---
 title: Referral resources
-description: Resources that represents a sales lead direct from a customer, Microsoft, or another partner. ms.date: 04/18/2019 ms.localizationpriority: medium
+description: Resources that represents a sales lead direct from a customer, Microsoft, or another partner. ms.date: 05/09/2019 ms.localizationpriority: medium
 ---

 # Referral resources

-**Applies To**
+Applies to:

 - Partner Center

 Resources that represent a sales lead direct from a customer, Microsoft, or another partner.

 ## Referral